abhi2070/connect_Globe/README.md

 # connect_globe
 **Objective**
-    It provides a common platform to share the common people experiences, informations and harrashments all over the world and people can discuss on any topic created by only registered user.
-Moreover, he/she can give the advice on any topic or report.
+    It provides a common platform to share common people's experiences, pieces of information, and harassment all over the world and people can discuss any topic created by       only registered users.
+Moreover, he/she can give advice on any topic or report.

 **Admin**
     Can create and post the topic to be discussed and report respectively after getting logged in!